wesslen/BigDataPatent/README.md

 ```

 ## Sample (Explore) Data
-Using an example (num = 560), we explore fields about the patent including what the Abstract Bag-of-Words looks like.
+Using an example (num = 560), explore fields including the Abstract Bag-of-Words.

 ```python
  num=560